Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2015-06-14-introducing-celeste.md

 ---
 layout: post
-title: To overcome the limitations of DIHM
+title: AI-Driven Enhancements for DIHM
 ---

 ### <a href="https://www.sciencedirect.com/science/article/pii/S0956566323001744">AI-based analysis of 3D position and orientation of red blood cells using a DIHM</a>